-(1) The University recognises the importance of maintaining integrity and public confidence in the University as a publicly funded institution in regards to its relationships with government.
+(1) The University recognises the importance of maintaining integrity and public confidence in the University as a publicly funded institution with regard to its relationships with government.

-(2) The University is also committed to the principle of academic freedom, including free and open discussion of political ideas and opinions, and acknowledges the right of University employees and Council members to participate as individuals in the political process.
+(2) In alignment with the Code for the Protection of Freedom of Speech and Academic Freedom, the University is committed to the principle of academic freedom, including free and open discussion of political ideas and opinions, and acknowledges the right of University staff and Council members to participate as individuals in the political process.

 (3) The University acknowledges that, in accordance with the Higher Education Support Act 2003 (Cth), an amount paid as a student services and amenities fee to the University (or by the University to other persons or organisations, including student organisations), cannot be used to support political parties, or to support a person in a federal, state or local council election.

 (4) Within this context, the purpose of this Policy is to set out the University's position in relation to political donations.

 (5) This policy should be read in conjunction with the Code of Conduct, which applies to students, staff and members of the University Council.

 (6) This Policy applies to all University staff, students and members of the University Council.

 (7) The University maintains a position of impartiality with respect to party politics, and does not endorse any political party or candidate at any level of government.